gramistella/yfinance-rs/README.md

 ### Troubleshooting

-Some users [report](https://github.com/gramistella/yfinance-rs/issues/1) encountering "Rate Limited" errors—even on their first use—or errors such as "HTTP error: error sending request for url (https://fc.yahoo.com/consent)".
-In some cases, a workaround is to manually visit the mentioned URL in a web browser on the same machine before attempting to use yfinance-rs again.
-This may help establish the required consent or session for Yahoo Finance’s endpoints
+**Possible network or consent issues**

+Some users [have reported](https://github.com/gramistella/yfinance-rs/issues/1) encountering errors on first use, such as:

+- `Rate limited at ...`
+- `HTTP error: error sending request for url (https://fc.yahoo.com/consent)`

+These are typically **environmental** (network or regional) issues with Yahoo’s public API.
+In some regions, Yahoo may require a one-time consent or session initialization.

+**Workaround:**
+Open [`https://fc.yahoo.com/consent`](https://fc.yahoo.com/consent) in a web browser **from the same network** before running your code again.
+This usually resolves the issue for that IP/network.

 ## Advanced Examples